georgemandis/puck-js-midi-clicker/README.md

 Also, because Puck.js is fun and NFC tags are nifty, I've added some lines to take advantage of the `NRF.nfcURL()` method.
 In addition to sending a MIDI single for one, two or three clicks, a different NFC URL is broadcast as well.
 This let me use it a little bit like an invisible business card for capable phones and could be theoretically useful at these talks when I'm telling people to visit my [MIDI resource website](https://midi.mand.is).

 Thanks to [joebowbeer/PuckCC](https://github.com/joebowbeer/PuckCC) for identifying the NRF values to set the Puck.js to broadcast as a BLE MIDI device!
+It's now available as a module (`ble_midi`) to all Espruino devices.
+You can read more about that here: [https://www.espruino.com/Puck.js+MIDI](https://www.espruino.com/Puck.js+MIDI)

 [midi.mand.is](http://midi.mand.is)